joel1979/next-client/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

  ## openEHR-demo
 This application has not been tested for clinical use and is not CE-marked.
 It may therefore be used for research purposes only and comes without any guarantees.
+A Python application is